How to Install Google Tag Manager in WordPress in 3 Easy Methods + Plugin Recommendations

 Adding the Tracking Code to WordPress

-With a WordPress plugin, adding the tag manager code will be easier as you don’t need to locate template files and manually add the code snippets to the <head> and <body> tags.
+After installing a WordPress plugin, adding the tag manager code will be easier as you don’t need to locate template files and manually add the code snippets to the <head> and <body> tags.

 We will show you how to install Google Tag Manager on your WordPress website using the Insert Headers and Footers plugin as an example.